-- In financial markets, hedgers and speculators coexist but have diametrically opposed interests in market volatility.
+- In financial markets, hedgers and speculators coexist with diametrically opposed interests in market volatility.
 The latter want MORE volatility because it breeds trading opportunities.

-- The last two decades have seen an unprecedented surge of speculation in commodity futures, which overtook hedging transactions by a wide margin.
-Speculators have become a prime source of revenue to many commodity exchanges.
+- The last two decades have seen an unprecedented surge of speculative trading in commodity futures, which overtook hedging transactions by a wide margin.
+Financial investors have become a prime source of revenue to many commodity exchanges.

 Some financial institutions suggest that increased market volatility is a price to be paid for the availability of hedging instruments.
-To many of us, this sounds like a prescription to cure a hangover with more alcohol.
+This sounds like a prescription to cure a hangover with more alcohol.

 But what if . . .

-- expectations about future prices (forward curves) could be replaced with reliable physical market indicators?
+- price expectations (forward curves) could be replaced with reliable physical market indicators?

-- there were a gated marketplace for commercial hedgers, insulated from speculative influence of financial markets?
+- there were a gated marketplace for commercial hedging, insulated from speculative influence of financial markets?

 - Before the recent rise of speculation, most users of commodity derivatives were commercial hedgers representing the real economy.